soxfor/qbittorrent-natmap/README.md

 * QBITTORRENT_PORT (Defaults to **8080**)
 * QBITTORRENT_USER (Defaults to **admin**)
 * QBITTORRENT_PASS (Defaults to **adminadmin**)
+    * Password is sent as is to [qBittorrent][4] but no encoding is done.
+Hence password with some special/UTF-8 characters might not work.
 * VPN_GATEWAY (Defaults to empty, **needs to be set**)
     * The value for this variable will be the `VPN_IF_NAME` (default: tun0) gateway address, not the `VPN_ENDPOINT_IP` from the Gluetun/VPN Container when using Wireguard, [more info here](https://github.com/qdm12/gluetun/wiki/Custom-provider#wireguard-only).
     * For ProtonVPN using Wireguard this would be set to **10.2.0.1**